datasciencecampus/pygrams/docs/tech-report.md

 We decided to discard low ranked n-grams from the matrix, and also stored document dates as a single integer (rather than a datetime object).
 The resulting data was then cached.
 The matrix optimisation is performed by choosing the top _n_ phrases (uni-bi-tri-grams) where _n_ is user configurable and defaults to 100,000.
 The top _n_ phrases are ranked by their sum of TF-IDF over all documents.
 In order to reduce the final object size, we decided to store the term-count matrix instead of the TF-IDF as this would mean that we could use uint8 (i.e. a single byte) instead of the TF-IDF data, which defaults to float64 and is eight bytes per non-zero data element.
 When the cached object is read back, it takes linear time to calculate and apply the weights so is an acceptable trade-off against storing the full TF-IDF matrix.
 This reduces the size of the cached serialised object by several orders of magnitude, which means in turn it can be de-serialised faster when read back.
 This way we managed to store 3.2M US patent data documents in just 56.5 Mb with bzip2 compression.
 This file is stored on our [github page](https://github.com/datasciencecampus/pyGrams/tree/develop/outputs/tfidf/USPTO-mdf-0.05) and has been used to produce the results in this report.

 We also append the command line arguments used to generate our outputs so that readers can reproduce them if they wish.
-The time it takes to cache the object for the USPTO dataset is six and a half hours on a macbook pro with 16GB of RAM and i7 processor, but subsequent queries run in the order of one minute for popular terminology and a 7-8 minutes for time series outputs without forecasting.
+The time it takes to cache the object for the USPTO dataset is six and a half hours on a MacBook Pro with 16GB of RAM and an i7 processor, but subsequent queries run in the order of one minute for popular terminology and a 7-8 minutes for time series outputs without forecasting.

 ### Filtering
 Once the cached object is read we filter rows and columns based on the user query to reduce the number of patents examined and to focus the n-grams we analyse.